aiven/inkless/inkless/KnownChallenges.md

 We should include necessary magic/version numbers in any custom data formats, similar to existing formats.

+### What components are concerned with the data format?

+There are a few components that _must_ know the in-object data format in order to operate:
+* Producing records
+* Compaction jobs planning & execution
+* Fetching records

+Components that don't need to know the in-object data format in order to operate:
+* Object reads and writes
+* Cache system

 ### Upgrades to wire protocols

 How will we keep pace with Kafka wire protocol changes?
 Does every version of Apache Kafka trigger a new version of the stateless brokers?